Skip to main content

 Marta has published widely on modern and contemporary Italian literature (nineteenth-century to the present), with a focus on poetry as interdisciplinary discourse, transnational practice, and catalyser of change.
 Her first monograph, The Diasporic Canon: American Anthologies of Contemporary Italian Poetry 1945-2015 (2022), explores Italian poetry’s potential for mobility and transformation by tracing its reception in the United States and translation into English as an expression of the culture of Italian migration to North America.
 Coedited with Luca Paci, Alibi: Prima antologia bilingue di poesia italiana nel Regno Unito (2022) is the first bilingual anthology showcasing the radical and polychromous voices of living poets and translators of Italian origins migrated to the United Kingdom.
 As the author of three award-winning poetry collections (Itaca 2016, Mare Storto 2022, and Intraducibile 2022), Marta has also approached these topics through creative methods and as a form of lived experience, thus contributing to the understanding of Italian poetry as a transnational presence.

-Similarly, Italian poetry's capacity to transcend national and disciplinary boundaries lies at the heart of Translating Illness (2019-present), a medical humanities project founded by Marta in 2019 thanks to a double award from OUP-Oxford John Fell Fund and Wellcome Trust, and currently enjoying an international expansion as part of the Oslo project Bodies in Translation: Science, Knowledge, and Sustainability in Cultural Translation (The Research Council of Norway).
+Similarly, Italian poetry's capacity to transcend national and disciplinary boundaries lies at the heart of Translating Illness, a medical humanities project founded by Marta in 2019 thanks to a double award from OUP-Oxford John Fell Fund and Wellcome Trust.
+The project enjoyed an international expansion as part of the Oslo project Bodies in Translation: Science, Knowledge, and Sustainability in Cultural Translation (2022-2024, The Research Council of Norway).
 As principal investigator of Translating Illness and leader of its literary strand, Marta published in two main areas: epidemic literature, especially Manzoni and Camus (e.g., 'Contagious Otherness: Translating Communicable Diseases in the Modern Italian and Francophone Novel', Open Library of Humanities 2022), and literature and psychiatry, including questions of epistemic injustice, with a focus on poets such as Amelia Rosselli, Margherita Guidacci, Alda Merini, Vivian Lamarque, and Antonella Anedda (e.g., 'Illness as a Foreign Tongue: Therapeutic Translation in Contemporary Italian Women's Poetry', Literature and Medicine 2022).
-Co-organised with John Ødemark and in collaboration with OCCT and The Pitt Rivers Museum, Oxford, the conference Translation and Medical Humanities marked a key moment in the life of the project by bringing into dialogue more than 500 researchers.
+Co-organised with John Ødemark and in collaboration with OCCT and The Pitt Rivers Museum, Oxford, the conference Translation and Medical Humanities marked a key moment in the life of the project by bringing into dialogue more than 500 researchers (2023).
 Marta is currently completing her second monograph on these topics.

 A third area of interest, one that has emerged as an expression of the close links between the medical, the technological and the ecological, looks at the writing of nineteenth-century poet and philosopher Giacomo Leopardi as a prism for examining the Anthropocene.
 Marta's initial findings are included in her book chapter 'Giacomo Leopardi in the Anthropocene: Translating the Non-Human from Animals to AI' (forthcoming with Bloomsbury) and were presented at the Society for Italian Studies SIS Postgraduate Colloquium in a paper titled '"The New Order of Things": Leopardi and AI' (2023).